yuk7/AlpineWSL/README.md

     run <command line>
       - Run the given command line in that distro.
 Inherit current directory.

+    runp <command line (includes windows path)>
+      - Run the path translated command line in that distro.

     config [setting [value]]
       - `--default-user <user>`: Set the default user for this distro to <user>
       - `--default-uid <uid>`: Set the default user uid for this distro to <uid>
       - `--append-path <on|off>`: Switch of Append Windows PATH to $PATH
       - `--mount-drive <on|off>`: Switch of Mount drives
+      - `--default-term <default|wt|flute>`: Set default terminal window

     get [setting]
       - `--default-uid`: Get the default user uid in this distro
       - `--append-path`: Get on/off status of Append Windows PATH to $PATH
       - `--mount-drive`: Get on/off status of Mount drives
+      - `--wsl-version`: Get WSL Version 1/2 for this distro
+      - `--default-term`: Get Default Terminal for this distro launcher
-      - `--lxuid`: Get LxUID key for this distro
+      - `--lxguid`: Get WSL GUID key for this distro

-    backup
+    backup [contents]
-      - Output backup.tar.gz to the current directory using tar command.
+      - `--tgz`: Output backup.tar.gz to the current directory using tar command
+      - `--reg`: Output settings registry file to the current directory

     clean
       - Uninstall the distro.